jermeewinn/YKB-solutions/README.md

 - Figure out a way to create dropdown menus from within the NavBar at the top of the page.
 - Figure out a way to refactor component file structure so that child components are less confusing to identify and associate with their parent components.
 - Figure out a way to implement react-router-dom so that navbar features are easily navigable at a glance, and that navbar can be styled using react-bootstrap node package components.
+- Show the user what page they are on via the tab title at the top of the web browser.

 ## Contact Us